OWASP/www-project-cyber-controls-matrix/index.md

 #### Knowledge

 The OCCM points cyber analysts to knowledge across all standards; consisting of guidance, insights, references, and best practices.
-This greatly improves understanding of how to implement and document controls, resulting in increased security and better audit outcomes.
-Gaps between standards are revealed, enabling more comprehensive, secure implementations.
-Costly mistakes are avoided thanks to visibility of multiple standards; ensuring that today's decisions also satisfy future compliance needs, not just the most immediate ones.
+This greatly improves understanding of how to best implement and document controls, resulting in increased security and better audit outcomes.
+Gaps between standards are revealed, enabling more comprehensive and secure implementations.
+Costly mistakes are avoided, thanks to visibility into multiple standards; ensuring that today's decisions also satisfy future compliance needs, not just the most immediate ones.

 #### Cyber Taxonomy